 Working in the organization has provided her an opportunity to see the diverse life situations of the children.
 She has seen them transform their lives through education with the help of program sponsorship.
 She is proud to be part of the NRCF team.

-Victor Wambua, (IT Assistant)
+Victor Wambua, (ICT Coordinator)

 Victor Wambua is a beneficiary of the program and attributes his success to his sponsors (Tom Gleason & Lorna) who supported him throughout his education.
 He successfully completed his Bachelor of Science in Mathematics and Computer Science at Kenyatta University and is among two of our first university graduates.

 Victor was raised by his aunt in the slums of Ngando Village, one of the slums in Nairobi.
 Victor has been a hard-working, self-determined young man who is ready to conquer all odds and achieve his goals.

 In the organization, Victor heads the ICT department specifically Website management, social media management, IT support to staff and students and the coordination of the department, especially with the TechMates program.
 He also supports students in the computer lab with the hope of nurturing them into STEM in the future.

 Victor is delighted to work with the organization because he wants to serve as a role model for the students and support the children to achieve their goals by proving mentorship, especially through STEM.